satyabratasaha-me/design-patterns/strategy_pattern/src/main/java/step1/README.md

 But wait a minute!!
 Did you see that the MallardDuck and the RedHeadDuck was also provided with the capability to fly due to a change in the Duck class which is not as per the design.

 So a localized change in one class has caused a non- localized side effect.
-Hence we should change the design
+Hence we should change the design of the application

+A new beginner way !! - To be contd. look at step 2.